therealjflf/hesutils/docs/hes_model.rst

 ``Hesgen`` takes as input the standard ``/etc/passwd`` and ``/etc/group`` files and generates Hesiod records based on that information.

 The users and groups to be translated to Hesiod records are identified by their UID and GID.
-The configuration file include parameters that define the Hesiod ranges, and only users and groups whose UIDs and GIDs are within those ranges will be translated to Hesiod record.
+The configuration file includes parameters that define the Hesiod ranges, and only users and groups whose UIDs and GIDs are within those ranges will be translated to Hesiod record.

 The default Hesiod user and group ranges are both ``[5000-5999]``. ``Hesgen`` will refuse to translate system entries (UID or GID below 1000).

 By default ``hesgen`` will read the system-wide ``/etc/passwd`` and ``/etc/group`` files.
 It is possible to override this and provide input files in different paths.
 This is useful in various situations, for example translating entries from hand-edited files.
-Another use case is generating the Hesiod records on an isolated DNSSEC machine used to sign zones.
+Another use case is generating the Hesiod records on an isolated DNSSEC machine used to sign zones, separate from the user management system.

 Hesiod records need to be regenerated after each change to entries within the Hesiod ranges.